librazhd7/gentoo/README.md

 > wget https://github.com/librazhd7/gentoo/archive/refs/heads/main.zip
 > ```
 >
-> you should spend time reading docs and follow the official gentoo installation handbook for best practices, \
+> you should spend time reading docs and the official gentoo installation handbook for best practices  \
 > to fully grasp the underlying concepts used throughout the guide:
 > ```
 > links https://wiki.gentoo.org/wiki/Handbook:AMD64